microsoft/ignite-learning-paths-training-data/data10/demos/README.md

 1. In Azure Data Factory, click on **Create pipeline from template**
 1. Showcase that many ADF Pipelines exist and can easily be deployed in ADF using ARM templates.

-**Note:** You will not create anything in this demo, and you're only highlighting the some of the components of an modern data warehouse
+**Note:** You will not be creating a new pipeline in this demo, you're only highlighting the some of the components of an modern data warehouse

 💡 NOTE - At the end of this demo, if you are NOT going through any other demos - delete the resource group to reduce and mimize Azure spend.